biley06/awesome-low-level-design/problems/logging-framework.md

 5. The logging framework should be thread-safe to handle concurrent logging from multiple threads.
 6. It should be extensible to accommodate new log levels and output destinations in the future.

+## Notes from Biley
+1. Another yoututbe video to refer: https://youtu.be/RljSBrZeJ3w?si=HkyoBVq1EBFYtOBs  and its code at: https://github.com/TheTechGranth/thegranths/tree/master/src/main/java/SystemDesign/LoggingFramework
+2. You do not need to do async works.
+3. LogManager --> singleton, and manages the loggers
+4. Logger --> Each Logger behaves like a singleton per name (multiton), ie, there is only one logger per class name.
+Thus, when we call LogManager.getLogger(class name), we either create a logger or get the one.
+5. This logger has configurations like list of appenders.
+This is observer design pattern.
+Once we decide that we need to log some message based on the log level, then we notify all appenders about this message and they display it.
+6. Each appender is configured with a formatter, ie, how the message should be formatted for it.
+All these configurations are done when the logger is created first time for a class by the manager.
+7. We can also add chain of responsibility pattern here, ie, the message flows through the chain till the final level is reached, and if it gets printed somewehre then we break.
+Else if it is not picked by any logger till that level, then its rejected.
+In that case, the Abstract logger will have the list of appenders and the Logger will have this abstract logger.

 ## UML Class Diagram

 ![](../class-diagrams/loggingframework-class-diagram.png)